b-wild/Sequential_machine_learning_model/README.md

-# equential Machine Learning Model, nonprofit review
+# Sequential Machine Learning Model, nonprofit review

 ## Overview of the Analysis